Wedding Ring Rash: What Is It and How to Prevent It

-Wedding rings have symbolized blissful unions for thousands of years; according to the ancient Egyptians, a vein of love linked the fourth finger of the left hand to the heart.
-Unfortunately, it’s hard to contemplate the rich history of that marital tradition or even a bright future with your spouse when the ring is giving you a rash.
+Wedding rings have symbolized blissful unions for thousands of years.
+According to the ancient Egyptians, a vein of love linked the fourth finger of the left hand to the heart.
+Unfortunately, it’s hard to contemplate the rich history of that marital tradition or even a bright future with your spouse when wearing the ring is giving you a rash.
 You are understandably reluctant to shed what is supposed to be a symbol of everlasting love.

 On the other hand, you don’t like shedding skin, either.
 And a burning sensation tends to take the shine off the most gorgeous jewelry.
-As you frantically scratch at the scaly patch blossoming around your ring, take comfort.
+As you frantically scratch at the itchy rash blossoming around your ring, take comfort.
 Wedding ring rash is a common affliction, but it’s also a preventable one.

 Causes of Wedding Ring Rash